xizon/fullstack-react-ssr-app-template/README.md

 ## Description

-Using react router, axios and express with Server-Side Rendering (SSR).
+Using react, redux, router, axios and express with Server-Side Rendering (SSR).
 This project was bootstrapped with nodejs library.

 * * *